Last Updated on November 26, 2023 by Dee

 What good digital art size should I use?

-A simple rule of thumb is – choose a digital canvas size that is at least double your desired final printed product.
+A simple rule of thumb is – choose a digital canvas size that is at least double your desired final print size (the size you intend your final printed product to be).

 Most digital design programs have some base canvas sizes that you can use as a good starting point; (Letter (8.5 × 11 inches), Legal (8.5 × 14 inches), and Tabloid (11 × 17 inches).